psychemedia/storytelling-notes/damant_of_cowes.md

 The sisters they drove Ashey Pelt out bye to be out of the road, and they bid her mind the cows.
 They pared down their feet till one o' them could just squeeze it on.
 But she was in the quare agony I'm telling you.

-So off they rode away ; but when he was passing the field the voice of the auld ewe cried on him to stop, and she says, says she —
+So off they rode away; but when he was passing the field the voice of the auld ewe cried on him to stop, and she says, says she —

-" Nippet foot, and clippet foot Behind the king's son rides, But bonny foot, and pretty foot Is with the cathering hides."
+"Nippet foot, and clippet foot Behind the king's son rides, But bonny foot, and pretty foot Is with the cathering hides."

 So he rode back and found her among the cows, and he married her, and if they lived happy, so may you and me.